Written by Metin KARAL – Review Editor

 The Urby Left Handed Mouse is a low-cost choice for users who want a vertical design with silent clicks.
 Its shape supports a more natural wrist position, though it feels less polished than premium models.
 The soundless buttons are a nice touch for quiet environments, making it suitable for offices or late-night use.
 Performance is basic, with wireless connectivity through a USB receiver.
 Build quality is light and functional, though not very durable.
 I would suggest this mouse if you’re on a tight budget and want silent operation without extra features.

-Best Left Handed Mouse – Verdict
+Best Left Handed Mouse – Summary

 Among left‑handed vertical mice, the Logitech Lift for Business Left stands out as the best overall choice thanks to its ergonomic comfort, silent clicks, and versatile Bluetooth + USB connectivity.
 For users who prioritize pure ergonomics, the Evoluent VM4L (Wired) remains the leader with its sculpted design, though it lacks modern wireless features.
 The Kensington Pro Fit Ergo offers a balanced office‑friendly option, while the Perixx PERIMICE‑713L provides basic ergonomics at a budget price.
 Finally, the Urby Left Handed Mouse is the most affordable way to get silent clicks, making it a solid entry‑level pick.